Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 > **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.

-Architecture is often described as the structure of systems.

-Applications.

-Platforms.

-Integrations.

-Data.

-Technology.
+Architecture is often documented through systems, platforms, integrations, capabilities, and target states.

+But none of these descriptions explains who has the authority to shape them.

-But organizations have another kind of architecture.
+Organizations therefore have another kind of architecture.

 A decision architecture.